- Home

 What Saudi Law Says About Liquidation

-A company must enter liquidation when it ends by agreement, expiry, or court order
+- A company must enter liquidation once it ends by agreement, expiry, or court order

-The company retains legal identity only long enough to complete the liquidation
+- The company keeps a legal identity only long enough to finish the liquidation

-If the company cannot pay its debts, it must follow bankruptcy procedures
+- If the company cannot pay its debts, it must follow bankruptcy law

 Types of Liquidation

-We provide two types of company liquidation services:
+We assist with two types of company liquidation services:

 Voluntary Liquidation